How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

 Does TherapyNotes have an API for AI receptionist integration?

-TherapyNotes does not offer a public API.
+TherapyNotes doesn’t offer a public API.
 AgentZap integrates via calendar sync and HIPAA-compliant integration platforms to check availability and coordinate scheduling.
 Setup takes approximately 5 minutes without requiring API access from TherapyNotes.

 What happens if a caller is in crisis?